 After we stepped off the Stagecoach and were finally settled in a lake home in Eden Prairie, Minnesota, I began a third vocation, as an author writing short stories for magazines, while thoroughly enjoying life with our three wonderful children and eight, amazing grandchildren--four girls and four boys--traveling and exploring wilderness areas in the West, spending time in Kauai'i, our home away from home; and interacting frequently with Dana's huge, midwestern family.

-The Trilogy emerged out of all I've briefly described; "a remarkable life" as a "seeker of truth" and the fact that I am--miraculously--"still alive at 75" writing historical fiction with several sub-genres that will provide enjoyment for readers who want food for thought and characters who are hard to forget: average folks who became heroes and heroines--by taking the cards they were dealt in their turbulent era's; playing them well and walking away from the table as winners following the pathway described in a first century promise of paradise.
+The trilogy emerged out of all briefly described elsewhere: "a remarkable life" as a "seeker of truth" and the fact that I am "still alive at 75"--miraculously--writing historical fiction with several sub-genres that will provide enjoyment for readers who want food for thought and characters who are hard to forget: average folks who became heroes and heroines--by taking the cards they were dealt in their turbulent era's; playing them well, and leaving the table to follow a pathway described in a first-century promise of paradise.